Medellín is, arguably, Colombia’s hippest, wildest city. Sorry, Bogotá!

 As if that wasn’t enough, El Poblado is connected through the metro to other areas of Medellín, and it is also close to Itagüi, where the after-parties are usually held at clandestine bars.

 Laureles offers a more authentic, less “manicured” version of Medellín’s nightlife, and it is growing in popularity among locals, visitors, and hipsters who are over El Poblado.

 This is one of the best areas to stay in Medellín for clubbing because it is a safe district with lots of restaurants devoted to Colombian cuisine, as well as craft beer bars, and salsa clubs, particularly around Calle 33.

-If you decide to stay in this area but still want to check out El Poblado’s clubs and bars, you can count on the metro system (with a station called Estadio) and buses during the day, but taxis and Uber services are adviced at night.
+If you decide to stay in this area but still want to check out El Poblado’s clubs and bars, you can count on the metro system (with a station called Estadio) and buses during the day, but taxis are advised at night.

-There’s a handful of afters going on in Laures as well, for the more hardcore clubbers who want to dance until the break of dawn.
+There’s a handful of afters going on in Laureles as well, for the more hardcore clubbers who want to dance until the break of dawn.

 3. Centro (City Center) – For Cheap Thrills

 Medellín City Center or “Centro” is where the oldest bars and clubs of the city can be found.